Packages and Binaries:

 Help Print brief descriptions of all the options.

 Info Show detailed partition information.
-The summary information
+The summary information shown

-information for a single partition.
+a single partition.

-from anything but the original disk is not recommended.
+thing but the original disk is not recommended.

 naMe Change the GPT name of a partition.
 This name is encoded as a